-The 15 Best Education Podcasts Every UK Teacher Should Listen to in 2023
+The 15 Best Education Podcasts Every UK Teacher Should Listen To In 2024

 In the past few years, there has been an explosion of podcasts aimed at teachers and school leaders.
 These podcasts offer the busy educator a way of continuing their own professional development in a format that is informal, flexible and engaging.

-Teacher podcasts are so popular as they engage in another way, are easy to find and cover a variety of topics from teaching strategies, to the cult of pedagogy and educational technology.
+Whilst teaching blogs are one of them most popular forms of free CPD, teacher podcasts are becoming increasingly popular too as they engage in another way, are easy to find and cover a variety of topics from teaching strategies, to the cult of pedagogy and educational technology.
 If you have a thirst to drive your own CPD, you can always find an education podcast that covers it.
 And best of all, they’re free.